Before you begin

 - Open the Home app, tap the More button , then select Home Settings.
 Tap your user profile under People, and turn on Recognize My Voice.

 To personalize your experience even more, turn on Update Listening History to add the music you play on devices in your home to your Apple Music taste profile so that Siri can suggest and play songs that you'll love.

 When you set up voice recognition, you can also turn on Personal Requests.
 Personal Requests are voice commands that use info from certain apps on your iPhone or iPad, including Messages, Reminders, Contacts, Calendar, Notes, and from other apps you’ve installed that work with Siri.
 Personal Requests lets you use HomePod to send and read messages, make phone calls, check your calendar, add reminders, create notes, and run Siri Shortcuts on your iPhone or iPad.

 If you have more than one HomePod in your home, you can turn Personal Requests on or off for each HomePod.
 HomePod might require authentication for some requests and will send a notification to your iPhone to authenticate the task.

 If Siri doesn't recognize you

-- Set up "Hey Siri" again: On your iOS device, go to Settings > Siri & Search, then turn Listen for "Hey Siri" off then on, and follow onscreen instructions to teach Siri your voice.
+- On your iPhone or iPad, go to Settings > Siri & Search, then turn Listen for "Siri" or "Hey Siri" off then on, and follow onscreen instructions to teach Siri your voice.